 Prepared syringe

 Prepare the dosing syringe in controlled and validated aseptic conditions.
+Withdraw 15 mL from the vial into a syringe using an 18G - 22G transfer needle with a regular bevel to minimise the risk of stopper coring.
+Insert the needle into the vial at a 90°angle within the ring of the stopper and minimise the number of punctures to prevent fragmentation of the stopper.
+Inspect the content of the syringe to ensure the absence of particulate matter, discolouration or other foreign particles.

 Once transferred from the vial into the syringe, store DARZALEX solution for subcutaneous injection for up to 24 hours refrigerated followed by up to 12 hours at 15 °C-25 °C and ambient light (see section 6.3).
 If stored in the refrigerator, allow the solution to reach ambient temperature before administration.

 Any unused medicinal product or waste material should be disposed of in accordance with local requirements.